 - Improve the customer experience

-- To get a clear picture of current distribution map in countries with determining ratio per each method and corresponding costs
+- To get a clear picture of the current distribution map in countries with determining ratio per each method and corresponding costs

 - Identify gaps and pain points within the billing process